SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 Once the instance has been activated, send in the data from your device.
 The instance starts monitoring the device once measurement data starts arriving and creates an alarm if no data is received within the configured duration.

-For our example case with the gyroscope measurements from a smartphone, it should be sufficient that you simply turn off the smartphone display while the {{< product-c8y-iot >}} Sensor App is still running.
+For our example case with the gyroscope measurements from a smartphone, it should be sufficient that you simply turn off the smartphone display while the {{< sensor-app >}} is still running.

 #### Step 6: Go to the Device Management and view the alarms